• Skip to main content

 Parish Nursing Program

-The Parish Nursing program assists parishioners in integrating faith and health.
+The Parish Nursing Program assists parishioners in integrating faith and health.
 Activities include visits to parishioners in their homes, nursing homes and the hospital as needed.
 Blood pressure screenings are also done after Masses on designated weekends.

 Rosary Makers